MohamadHussein/FuncctionalThinkingwithJava/ReadME.md

 Hopefully others will find this project helpful.

+Note: this code was written a while ago but I decided to publish it by the time of this repo creation.

 This repo is about functional programming in JAVA, where I implement and use some of the most common operations used in the functional paradigm.

 ## Covered Concepts and Cases